Wanderduene/quickstart-webpack/README.md

 # Quickstart Webpack

 A scaffold project for a [Webpack](https://webpack.js.org/) webapplication, without the overhead of specific libraries.
 It can be used to quickstart a prototype project for any kind of module-based webapplication.
-It has some preconfigured standards for development and production.
+It has some preconfigured standards for development and production and to make it instant to use for many default use cases (i.e. loading of images).

 ## Technology Stack